pratik-123/UITableViewCellAnimation/README.md

 pod 'UITableViewCellAnimation'
 ```

-If you install pod then "import UITableViewCellAnimation" else simply use like below
+If you install pod then "import UITableViewCellAnimation" else simply use like below.
+for more info visit [UITableViewCellAnimation](https://www.swiftlearn.net/2018/09/uitableviewcell-animation.html).

 # Example